AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 receive a *mitissima damnatio*.
-He also taught that death did not necessarily end probation, as is quite fully shown under \"Christ\'s Descent into Hades.\" Augustine\'s idea was reduced to rhyme in the sixteenth century by the Rev. **Michael Wigglesworth**, of Maiden, Mass., who was the Puritan pastor of the church in that place.
+He also taught that death did not necessarily end probation, as is quite fully shown under \"Christ\'s Descent into Hades.\" Augustine\'s idea was reduced to rhyme in the sixteenth century by the Rev. Michael Wigglesworth, of Maiden, Mass., who was the Puritan pastor of the church in that place.
 A curious fact in the history of the parish is this, --- that the church in which these ridiculous sentiments were uttered became, in 1828, by vote of the parish, Universalist, and is now the Universalist church in Maiden.
 The poem represents God as saying to non-elect infants: